Mason County, Michigan

 Mason County is a county located in the U.S. state of Michigan.
 As of the 2020 Census, the population was 29,052.
 The county seat is Ludington.

 Mason County comprises the Ludington, MI Micropolitan Statistical Area.

 History

 The county is named for Stevens T. Mason, Governor of Michigan from 1835 to 1840.
 It was created by the Michigan Legislature in 1840 as Notipekago County, then renamed Mason County in 1843.
 The county was administered by Ottawa County prior to the organization of county government in 1855.

-Mason County, does not have an official flag.

 Geography

 According to the US Census Bureau, the county has a total area of 1242 sqmi, of which 495 sqmi is land and 747 sqmi (60%) is water.